lorenzo-pezzali/react-native-event-calendar-customized/README.md

 Forked from https://github.com/joshjhargreaves/react-native-event-calendar/ but with some improvements:
 - NPM package is up to date
 - Ability to hide the navigation header
+- Ability to scroll calendar (with option to not scroll header too)
+- Performance fix on detecting date change

 Below is as per readme from https://github.com/joshjhargreaves/react-native-event-calendar/